hariszaf/microbetag/docs/modules/modules.md

 <!-- Nodes F, G, and H would then each have a confidence level of 1/3. -->

 Based on the seed concept, several scores between metabolic models of pair of species have been described.
-As described in the PhyloMint papaer: the **Metabolic Complementarity Index** ($$ MI_{Complementarity} $$) is calculated as the *"fraction of the seed set of the genome-scale reconstruction of species A, that is found within B’s metabolic network but not part of B’s seed set, normalized by the number of A’s seed set in B’s entire metabolic network"*.
+As described in the PhyloMInt paper: the **Metabolic Complementarity Index** ($$ MI_{Complementarity} $$) is calculated as the *"fraction of the seed set of the genome-scale reconstruction of species A, that is found within B’s metabolic network but not part of B’s seed set, normalized by the number of A’s seed set in B’s entire metabolic network"*.
 This complementarity score represents the **potential for A’s to utilize the potential metabolic output of B**.